 Knock on the ground when you get a high tone that seems like a shallow, larger target.
 Aluminum cans will have a hallow sound to them if the can isn’t very deep.
 Knocking on the ground will save you from having to dig sometimes!

 It is always a good idea to review your backpack checklist before you leave home.
 It is better to find out that you forgot to put something in your backpack before you are out in the field.
 Also, before you leave, double check your equipment to make sure that it is in good working order.

 Please discuss this article below!!!
 We want to hear from you.
 If you like this article, please reward us by liking D365 or this article on Facebook or Twitter.

-Don’t have a backpack?
-Shop Our Affiliate Store for an Affordable Backpack on Amazon Today!
+Shop Our Amazon.com Affiliate Store for an Affordable Backpack Today!